Kalyn’s Best Meatloaf (Family Favorite)

 Want to see more of my Family Favorite Recipes?

 Use Denny Family Recipes for more family-favorite recipe ideas like this one.

 How to Make Kalyn’s Best Meatloaf:

-- Preheat oven to 375F/190C.
-Spray a Broiler Tray (affiliate link) with non-stick spray.
+- Spray Broiler Tray (affiliate link) with non-stick spray.

 - Crumble ground beef and sausage into a bowl and let it come to room temperature.

 - Add mushroom soup, onion soup mix, bread crumbs, egg, garlic powder, salt, and pepper.

 - Mix ingredients with your hands until ingredients are well-combined.

 - Divide and shape into two loaves.
 (I make diagonal grooves, purely for decoration.)